Introduction to Continuous Profiling

 CodeGuru Profiler helps developers understand the runtime behavior of an application and find the most expensive lines of code.
 You can use it to troubleshoot performance issues like high latency or low throughput by finding opportunities to improve CPU and memory utilization.
 As shown in the following figure, CodeGuru profiles show the estimated cost of running inefficient code:

 CodeGuru Profiler helps to analyze CPU utilization, heap usage, and the latency characteristics of an application.
-It has low overhead, so it can be used to continuously run in production, enables the discovery of performance issues, and provides ML-powered recommendations on how to identify and optimize the most expensive or resource-intensive methods within the application’s code.
+It has a low overhead, so it can be used to continuously run in production, enables the discovery of performance issues, and provides ML-powered recommendations on how to identify and optimize the most expensive or resource-intensive methods within the application’s code.
 CodeGuru supports Java and Python applications.

 Dynatrace Code Profiler